tqn/findex/README.md

 ## Setup
 1. Install this package globally with `npm i -g tqn/findex#[VERSION TAG]`.
-2. Run `npm bin` to find the location of this installed package.
-3. Edit `config.cson` with the host you want to use, the elasticsearch index, and the elasticsearch type.
-4. Invoke with `findex`.
+2. Invoke with `findex`.
 Find usage with `findex --help`

-## Pull Requests / Issues
-Pull requests and issues are not expected, but would be very generous.

-### Steps
+### To Configure
-1. Be a good person.
-2. Good job!
-3. Create that pull request.
-4. Thanks!
+1. Run `npm bin` to find the location of this installed package.
+2. Edit `config.cson` with the host you want to use, the elasticsearch index, and the elasticsearch type.

 ## Todo
 - [ ] Get location of config from command line program